Framework targeting overview

 When you create a .NET Framework project, you can select the target .NET Framework version after you select a project template.
 The list of available frameworks includes the installed framework versions that are applicable to the selected template type.
 For non-.NET Framework project templates, for example .NET Core templates, the Framework drop-down list doesn't appear.

-In an existing project, you can change the target .NET version in the project properties dialog box.
-For more information, see How to: Target a version of .NET.
+In an existing Visual Basic, C#, or F# project, you change the target .NET version in the project properties dialog box.
+For information about how to change the target version for C++ projects, see How to modify the target framework and platform toolset instead.

 Resolve system and user assembly references